uirauna/hoverboard-firmware-hack-FOC/README.md

  - smooth torque output and improved motor efficiency.
 Thus, lower energy consumption
  - field weakening to increase maximum speed range

+This branch is for combat robot drive:
+- battery level alert and turn off are disabled
+- no inactivity check
+- no turn off functionality
+- no backwards beep
+- SPD_MODE is used to both wheels turn at the same speed (be careful with the phase/hall combination or it will go to max speed)

+This firmare will be used on a robot with the TIP127 removed and Drain/Source shorted so that the robot cannot turn off, the only way to turn it off is to disconnect the battery.
+This also means the capacitors will be always discharged when the battery is removed.

+To be checked:
+- if the MCU resets while wheels are spinning, the offset calibration will be wrong.
+When the input is close to zero, motor will enable and things can go horribly wrong.
+Check if it's worth saving the offsets.

 Table of Contents
 =======================